 - Younger Than They Look: trying to guess anime characters' ages has this played for laughs, with the first being Azalea Evergreen who killed thousands of soldiers in a civil war and now works in a post office... and she's fourteen.
 Next is Sosuke Bosuke, who was a piano prodigy who left the competition due to psychological trauma... and he's eight!
-The last one inverts it when she says she's a little baby girl who's a thousand, making SungWon turn it off.
+The last one inverts it when she says she's a little baby girl who's a thousand, making SungWon turn the TV off.